JustinLove/obs-script-mic-check/README.md

 There are three scripts which cooperate:

-- obs-script-mic-check.lua: Core monitoring and script dialog settings, The ther scripts expect to interact with this.
+- obs-script-mic-check.lua: Core monitoring and script dialog settings, The other scripts expect to interact with this.
 - obs-script-mic-check-source-settings-filter.lua: Provides a filter used to do per-source rules.
 Technically optional, though source-aware filters are a core feature.
 - obs-script-mic-check-status-monitor.lua: Provides a custom source that displays which sources have attached rules filters, and the status of the alarm triggers.
 Intended primarily for window projector.
 Optional.